CALI TECHNOLOGIES

 Cali vs. TRM, Chainalysis, Elliptic, and other analytics vendors.

 Teams often deploy tools from providers like TRM Labs, Chainalysis, Elliptic, and others for screening and network analysis.
-Cali is built to complement or, in some environments, replace these tools as the place where investigations actually get worked, written, and defended.
-Cali investigations span on-chain activity, centralized execution, and fiat-linked records.
+Cali Technologies is built to complement—or, in some environments, replace—these tools as the operational investigation workspace where cases are reconstructed, documented, and defended.
+Investigations span on-chain activity, centralized market activity, OSINT, balances, contracts, and fiat-linked records in one case model.

 Put simply